-Since 2001, OPPD has earned the Tree Line USA Utility designation from the National Arbor Day Foundation, in recognition of the utility's quality tree care programs and services.
+Since 2001, OPPD has earned the Tree Line USA designation from the National Arbor Day Foundation, in recognition of the utility's quality tree care programs and services.

 The photos, drawings and video below show the types of trimming used by OPPD.
 The trimming method depends on where the tree is located in relation to the power line, and the type of tree being trimmed.

 Prunes back branches on one side of tree.

 Prunes branches in center of tree crown.